 How do the rules differ for public and private offerings of debt securities?
 What types of exemptions from registration are available?

-Although private offerings are exempt from Securities Act registration, they are subject to the general anti-fraud provisions, section 10(b) of the Exchange Act and Rule 10b-5 thereunder.Offering process
+Although unregistered offerings are not subject to the registration requirements of the Securities Act, they are still subject to, among other things, the anti-fraud provisions of section 10(b) of the Exchange Act and Rule 10b-5 thereunder.Offering process

 Describe the public offering process for debt securities.
 How does the private offering process differ?